apache/wink/wink-examples/ext/DynamicResource/readme.txt

 - A list of predefined bookmarks is returned as an Atom feed on this URI: http://localhost:8080/DynamicResource/rest/bookmarks

--Symphony features used in this example:
+-Wink features used in this example:
    DynamicResource, ServiceDocument, LinkBuilders, SyndFeed, SyndEntry

 Build